tencentyun/intlcloud-documents/yehe_doc/云数据库/云数据库 MySQL/自研内核 TXSQL/内核版本更新动态_intl_en.md

 - Supports skipping the corrupted data and continuing to parse when a binlog is corrupted.
 If the source instance and binlog are both damaged, this feature helps restore data from the replica database for use as much as possible.
 - Supports syncing data from non-GTID to GTID mode.
 - Supports querying the "user thread memory usage" by executing the `show full processlist` statement.
 - Supports [quick column adding](https://intl.cloud.tencent.com/document/product/236/35990) for tables.
-This feature does not replicate the data or use disk space/IO and can implement changes during peak hours.
+This feature does not replicate the data or use disk capacity/IO, and can implement changes in real time during peak hours.
 - Supports persistent auto-increment values.

 #### Bug fixes